natashacmyers/travel-blog/readme.md

   1. As a First Time Visitor, I want to easily understand the main purpose of the site and easily navigate through to find content.

-     1. Upon entering the site, users are automatically greeted with an intuitive clickable map, when the user clicks anywhere on the map they will be shown blogs.
+     1. Upon entering the site, users are automatically greeted with an intuitive clickable map, when the user clicks anywhere on the map they will be shown blogs for that region.
 This will immediately help the user understand how to use the site.
      2. As the map shows smaller on the mobile devices, the Welcome paragraph will aid in the explanation of how the map works.
      3. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.